- Rapid Reference 🚀

 10) Phenobarbital has little sedating effect at moderate doses, allowing it to be given prophylactically

 - A dose of 10 mg/kg phenobarbital will achieve a drug level of ~15 ug/ml.
 This drug level should have little to no sedating effect, allowing it to be given safely to a patient who is asymptomatic.
-This allows a meaningful dose of phenobarbital to be given in a preventative fashion, to prophylax against the development of alcohol withdrawal (more on this below).
+This allows a meaningful dose of phenobarbital to be given in a preventative fashion, to prophylax against the development of alcohol withdrawal.📖

-- A similar strategy is much harder to employ with benzodiazepines, because in an asymptomatic patient benzodiazpines may have a sedating effect (figure above).
+- A similar strategy is not possible with benzodiazepines, because in an asymptomatic patient benzodiazepines may have a sedating effect (figure above).

 11) Phenobarbital has no real risk of propylene glycol intoxication